liqueurdetoile/DotObjectArray/docs/api.md

 <a name="dottedKey"></a>

 ## dottedKey : <code>String</code>
-A dotted key is useful to quicly access sub-properties of the data stored into the ObjectArray as if it was still a vanilla <tt>Object</tt>.
+A dotted key is useful to quickly access a subset of data stored into the ObjectArray as if it was still a vanilla <tt>Object</tt>.

 **Kind**: global typedef